huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 recursive resolver.

-In order to amortize QUIC and TLS connection setup costs, clients and servers SHOULD NOT immediately close a connection after each response.
-Instead, clients and servers SHOULD reuse existing connections for subsequent queries as long as they have sufficient resources.
+In order to amortize QUIC and TLS connection setup costs, clients and servers SHOULD NOT immediately close a QUIC connection after each response.
+Instead, clients and servers SHOULD reuse existing QUIC connections for subsequent queries as long as they have sufficient resources.
 In some cases, this means that clients and servers may need to keep idle connections open for some amount of time.